Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Introduction

 This paper is organized as follows.
 In \cref{sec:model}, we introduce the BSM model of our interest.
-In \cref{sec:relic} we examine the relic abundance of both stable and long-lived dark species present in this scenario.
-In \cref{sec:constraintsandfuture} we discuss past and future possible bounds on this model.
-Finally, we present our results in \cref{sec:results} and present our conclusions in \cref{sec:conclusions}.
-Technical details of our analysis, including, i.a., involved cross section and decay width formulae, as well as the discussion of the photon spectrum in DM ID are relegated to \cref{sec:sec_formulae,app:spectrum}.
+In \cref{sec:relic}, we examine the relic abundance of both stable and long-lived dark species present in this scenario.
+In \cref{sec:constraintsandfuture}, we discuss past and future possible bounds on this model.
+Finally, we present our results in \cref{sec:results} and our conclusions in \cref{sec:conclusions}.
+The technical details of our analysis, including formulae for the relevant cross sections and decay widths, and a discussion of the photon spectrum in the DM ID, among others, have been moved to \cref{sec:sec_formulae,app:spectrum}.
+In \cref{app:nonlocal}, we highlight possible unique non-local effects in DM ID that could appear in the presence of sufficiently long-lived light mediators.